13 Tactics to Increase Ecommerce Sales

 Believe it or not, customers are caring more and more about the story or the reason behind your brand.
 They want to know a little bit about you and where your company came from.
-It is often the only thing that an online shopper can turn to to differentiate you from the next guy.
+It’s often the only thing that an online shopper can use to differentiate you from the next guy.

-If there is no compelling reason behind why you created your product or your business, customers are not as motivated to buy from you and will likely look elsewhere.
+If there’s no compelling reason behind why you created your product or your business, customers are not as motivated to buy from you and will likely look elsewhere.

-Follow up with customers who have abandoned their cart…and not just once.
-We recommend setting up a series of 3 follow up emails to try to close the sale, the first just an hour after the cart is abandoned.
+Follow up with customers who’ve abandoned their cart — and not just once.
+We recommend setting up a series of three follow-up emails to try to close the sale, the first just an hour after the cart’s abandoned.

 If the customer still hasn’t purchased, follow up again after 24 hours with a promotion to push them over the edge.

 And if they still haven’t purchased?
-Remind them just once more 3 days later.
+Remind them just once more, three days later.

 3. Reward Loyal Customers

 Make sure your current customers are feeling the love.
 Provide discounts to your loyal customers (either through a loyalty program or regular discounts).
-This will encourage them to continue purchasing.
+This’ll encourage them to continue purchasing.

 We also recommend giving them discounts to share with their friends (even if you don’t have a formal referral program).